ufjschool/ob-s14/drafts/final/abelman.md

 Brody grappled with anxiety for years before going on medication to control it.
 But in 2011, medication no longer seemed necessary to him as he buzzed with success.

 Stopping abruptly sent Brody's hot streak into a total meltdown, and everyone knew about it.
 In his own words, he went nuts.
-Under his Twitter handle @allthingsbrody, he basically live-tweeted his manic episode for the world to pull up a chair and view.
-His followers saw his tweets shift from seeming like a nice guy to two days of confrontational rants about having a gun, filled with unprecedented cursing in all-caps.
-But his tweets constantly had #positivity at the end.
+Under the Twitter handle @allthingsbrody, he basically live-tweeted his manic episode for the world to pull up a chair and view.
+His followers saw his tweets shift from seeming like a nice guy to confrontational rants about having a gun, filled with unprecedented cursing in all-caps.
+But Brody's tweets, which have now been deleted, constantly had #positivity at the end.
 He started filming himself threatening people in parking lots and uploading the videos to YouTube.
 Off social media, Brody began cutting off his friends, starting with Galifianakis.

 Back in 2011, Galifianakis became the driving force for not only getting Brody the help he needed but also helping him get his own show.
 For years, Galifianakis told Brody that he was interested in doing a show about him.